buy Don Pilar

 Cooking the Agave

 Don Pilar uses autoclaves—large pressure cookers—to cook his agave.
-This process requires slow-cooking the agave for 24 hours and another 24 hours of cool down to ensure an even, consistent roasting.
+This process requires slow-cooking the agave under low pressure and temperature for 24 hours and another 24 hours of cool down to ensure an even, consistent roasting.

-The amount of time used is important.
-Agave can be cooked in as little as 45 minutes if you’re in the rush to make tequila, but then again, rushing never results in quality.
+The amount of time and pressure used is important.
+Agave can be cooked in as little as 45 minutes and at a high-pressure if you’re in the rush to make tequila, but then again, rushing never results in quality.

 Maestro tequileros